rust-lang/book/second-edition/src/ch10-02-traits.md

 ### Trait Bounds

-Now that we've defined traits and implemented those traits on types, we can use traits with generic type parameters.
+Now that we’ve defined traits and implemented those traits on types, we can use traits with generic type parameters.
 We can constrain generic types so that rather than being any type, the compiler will ensure that the type will be limited to those types that implement a particular trait and thus have the